 True stories of fights for justice and equality

-The heart of our work focuses on intersections of race, justice, and history, examining the roots and resonance of past struggles and current crises of mass incarceration and racial prejudice.
+The heart of our work focuses on intersections of race, justice, and history, examining the roots and resonance of past struggles and current crises.

 AN OUTRAGE is a documentary film about lynching in the American South.
 Filmed on-location at lynching sites in six states and bolstered by the memories and perspectives of descendants, community activists, and scholars, this unusual historical documentary seeks to educate even as it serves as a hub for action to remember and reflect upon a long-hidden past.